 Noonan syndrome is a genetic disorder that prevents normal development in various parts of the body.
-A person can be affected by Noonan syndrome in various ways: unusual facial characteristics, short stature, heart defects, other physical problems and possibly lower intelligence.
+A person can be affected by Noonan syndrome in various ways.
+These include unusual facial characteristics, short stature, heart defects, other physical problems and possible developmental delays.

 There's no specific treatment for Noonan syndrome.
 Management focuses on controlling the disease's symptoms and complications.
 Growth hormone may be used to treat short stature in some people with Noonan syndrome.

 The growth spurt that's usually seen during adolescence may be delayed in your child, but because this disease causes bone maturity to be delayed, your child has the potential to continue growing into his or her late teens.